World's central bankers feel the heat as populists demand easy fix

 What started as an issue for countries with sizeable U.S. dollar debt such as Argentina and Turkey is now reaching the world’s richest and supposedly most advanced economies in the United States and the euro zone.

-U.S. President Donald Trump launched a scathing attack on the Federal Reserve this week for being “too aggressive” in raising rates and labeled the institution “crazy”, “loco”, “ridiculous” and “too cute”.
+U.S. President Donald Trump launched a scathing attack on the Federal Reserve this week for being “too aggressive” in raising rates and labelled the institution “crazy”, “loco”, “ridiculous” and “too cute”.

 Earlier this year, Italy’s ruling parties floated the idea of getting the European Central Bank to forgive some of the country’s huge debt pile or offer a guarantee on it.